10maurycy10/10maurycy10.github.io/content/tutorials/improved_micro_fm_transmiters/index.md

 The improvements consist of 2 modified resistor values, the emitter resistor on the oscillator stage (Not much power is needed for the output stage), and the bias resistor for the amplifier.

-Together these changes allow the device to run 1.5x as long with almost no effect on output power.
+Together these changes allow the device to run 1.5x as long with almost no effect on output power, and run down to 2V with a reduced output..

 # Construction advice